CM Punk: Post-retirement appearances (2015–2020)

-His first known appearance during a wrestling match following his exit from WWE was at a Freelance Wrestling show on December 4, 2015, titled "Raw Power."
-He would manage Kikutaro in a match against Darin Corbin and Dick Justice.
-Punk was draped in a cloak and tossed around salt before the match.
-The commentators referred to him as Kikutaro's "nameless mentor," and Punk didn't get involved in the match.
+Punk's first known appearance at a professional wrestling event following his exit from WWE was at a Freelance Wrestling show on December 4, 2015, titled "Raw Power".
+Draped in a cloak and referred to by announcers as Kikutaro's "nameless mentor", Punk managed Kikutaro in a match against Darin Corbin and Dick Justice.
+He tossed around salt before the match but did not get involved in the match itself.

 On April 19, 2019, Punk appeared in a masked disguise at an event held by independent promotion MKE Wrestling, where he helped Ace Steel win a match by attacking his opponent with the GTS.
 While it was implied to be Punk by promotion owner Silas Young, nothing was confirmed by Punk.

 On November 12, 2019, Punk made a surprise appearance on the Fox Sports 1 series WWE Backstage.
 He subsequently joined the program as a special contributor and analyst.
 Punk accepted the job because he would be under contract with Fox instead of WWE directly, and hoped it would help him find his way back into the wrestling business.
 Regarding an in-ring return, he was not interested but not opposed to the idea, noting it was "a bridge that is gonna have to be built."
-Production of WWE Backstage was halted due to the COVID-19 pandemic and subsequently suspended by Fox in June 2020.
+Production of WWE Backstage was halted due to the COVID-19 pandemic and subsequently suspended by Fox in June 2020, later being canceled as a series entirely by 2021.